 - Zone A Areas with a 1% or greater annual chance of flooding (100-year floodplain).
-Hydraulic analyses not performed.
-Base flood elevations not shown. - Zone AE Areas with a 1% or greater annual chance of flooding (100-year floodplain).
+Hydraulic analyses may or may not be performed.
+Base flood elevations not shown but may be available through KDA-DWR. - Zone AE Areas with a 1% or greater annual chance of flooding (100-year floodplain).
 Hydraulic analyses performed.
 Base flood elevations shown. - Zone AH Areas with a 1% or greater annual chance of shallow flooding (ponding) with an average depth of 1 to 3 feet.
 Hydraulic analyses performed.
 Base flood elevations shown. - Zone AO Areas with a 1% or greater annual chance of shallow flooding (sheetflow), with an average depth of 1 to 3 feet.
 Hydraulic analyses performed.
 Base flood elevations shown. - Zone AR Areas with a 1% or greater annual chance of flooding protected behind a decertified levee, which is in the process of being reconstructed to restore 100-year flood protection.